You’re brilliant at coding, therefore you shouldn’t have to spend a lot of time learning how to write a CV.

 For each job opportunity, hiring managers at the largest digital businesses are inundated with hundreds of resumes.
 A two-page CV is unlikely to be reviewed in its entirety.
 One of the most essential stages to succeed in these situations is to condense your most marketable qualities into a one-page resume.

 The simplest method to shorten a paper is to exclude job experience.
 Clear code is prioritized by good programmers.
-The same is true when it comes to drafting a CV.
+The same is true when it comes to drafting a resume.
 Write concise, well-structured phrases that convey the breadth of your experience to best display your qualifications.
 If you do this, you will avoid rambling on about your experience.

 Also, for any position, don’t write more than five bullet points of work experience.